- QCOM Tour Registration

 North Carolina: Ashe, Avery, Haywood, Madison, Mitchell, Watauga, Yancey

-Residency status for admissions and fee payment purposes is determined at the time of application according to regulations established by the Tennessee Board of Regents (TBR).
+Residency status for admissions and fee payment purposes is determined at the time of application in accordance with governing regulations.
 A copy of the TBR guidelines for determining residency can be found at https://policies.tbr.edu/policies/policy-classifying-students-state-out-state-paying-college-or-university-fees-tuition.

 At Quillen College of Medicine, the admissions and financial aid processes are conducted independently of one another.
 An applicant is selected for admission on the basis of personal and academic qualifications utilizing the holistic review concept.
 The fact that you may need financial assistance with your education has no bearing on your selection.
 You must be aware, however, that an offer of admission does not imply a guarantee of financial assistance.
 You must apply separately for financial aid and meet aid criteria to qualify.
 Complete information and directions are provided to accepted and continuing medical students.